 Holistic vets agree that strengthening the immune system, using non-toxic alternatives, an excellent diet and no drugs unless they’re absolutely unavoidable.
 Most holistic vets recommend testing blood throughout the year using a specific DNA heartworm test to confirm that your dog is free from heartworm.
 Many other tests used are not as accurate and are therefore useless.
 Unfortunately, the majority of vets do not know about this test.
 The lab that offers this test is HealthGene Molecular Diagnostic and Research Center.
-Unfortunately, this test appears to be available in Canada only.
+This test was not available inthe USA until very recently.

 Another option that is likely to be more feasible is the Heartworm Antigen Test.
 This test can detect heartworm at its earliest stages as well.
 The heartworm antigen test is extremely sensitive because it measures the antibody titer of the body to the presence of heartworm.
 However, sometimes this test renders false negatives so be sure that your vet is aware of that.
 I just like to double check things so I speak up when I think it might be necessary – just to be sure…

 These tests allow you catch the disease early when it’s easier to treat using safe holistic methods.
 Vets who have taken the time to study additional curriculum to earn certification for practicing such methods are capable of providing the safest guidance.
 Most conventional vets lack that further education so they resort to pharmaceuticals which are usually taxing on the immune system and the kidneys.
 Keep in mind though, this organization is sponsored by pharmaceutical companies.
 Many vets are not familiar with the protocol described this article describes as conventional medicine is limited to the instruction that is generously funded by pharmaceutical companies.
 It takes many years beyond veterinary school to become well-versed in alternative treatment and prevention.
 I pass information to you which comes from the experts.
 If dogs are given the appropriate preventive care (diet and natural preventives) and proper testing and provided expert treatment, dogs would not be prone to suffering from the disease.